 I believe that life is beautiful, strange, painful, often dull, potentially sweet, marred by abuse and injustice, hopeful, and filled with the desire to love and be loved.
 I also believe that none of us should be alone in life, and that all of us need help.
-I believe in the process of counseling, that sitting for fifty minutes a week with someone who listens, responds, and remembers can be healing and redemptive and life-giving.
-I have seen many people engage in the counseling process and come through it with brighter faces, more robust dreams, deeper compassion, and a more kind and encouraging voice inside their minds.
+I believe in the process of counseling, that sitting with someone who listens, responds, and remembers can be healing and redemptive and life-giving.
+I have seen many people engage in the counseling process and come through it with brighter faces, more robust dreams, deeper compassion, and a more kind and encouraging voice inside themselves.
 And in my opinion, that is a big deal.
-I believe that all of us deserve to be supported and cared for, especially when facing hard situations or realities, and I believe counseling is one great way to be supported.
+I believe that all of us deserve to be supported and cared for, especially when facing hard situations or histories, and I believe the kind of support I offer can be transformational.
+I believe our bodies are good and fascinating and excellent sources of understanding and holders of memory, and I love to be with others in engaging the wisdom of their bodies, as well as noticing where it’s hard to be caring of or close to their bodies.
 I am a Masters Level Therapist, and a Licensed Mental Health Counselor (LH61043136).
 I am engaged in on-going learning, always curious to learn more and grow in my skills.

-I am interested in stories, and I believe that how we tell the stories of our lives--both to others and to ourselves--impacts how we experience and choose our lives.
+I love stories, and I believe that how we tell the stories of our lives--both to others and to ourselves--impacts how we experience and choose our lives.
 I studied Creative Writing for my undergraduate degree, receiving a BA from Western Washington University.
 I spent the next years saving up for graduate school, intending to further my studies in writing.
-However, my life took a different turn when I followed a childhood dream of working with orphans.
-I spent time living in Sri Lanka at a children's home, where I both fell in love with the kids and realized how much more I wanted to know about how to really care for them.
+However, my story took a different turn when I followed a childhood dream of working with orphans.
+I spent time living in Sri Lanka at a children's home, where the deep love and care I felt for the children opened up my awareness of how little I knew of what trauma survivors really need.
 My desire to know more led to enrolling at The Seattle School of Theology and Psychology, where I pursued my MA in Counseling Psychology.
-It was a joy to continue caring for orphans, and see them adopted into families, when I took on the role of Adoptions Case Worker at Antioch Adoptions, training and supporting families through the foster-to-adopt program.
-While I loved that role, I felt drawn to working as a therapist.
-I first opened a private counseling practice in 2009.
-I am also a part of the Training and Pastoral Care Team at The Allender Center, where I facilitate small groups for The Story Workshop and teach and train for the Narrative Focused Trauma Care trainings.
+My learning there was not only clinical but also deeply transformative as I began to name and tend to the wounds and traumas of my own story.
+Now in many ways, the work I do as a therapist, trainer and coach fulfills my childhood dream of caring for orphans.
+In my work with people, I help people come home to their stories and bodies, their hearts and their dreams, reclaiming and adopting back in what was lost because of trauma.

 photo by Jeni Nelson